ashwinpo/TwitterDecahoseCleaning/README.md

  The output are two files: <input_file>_fixed and <input_file>_error_lines which contain only clean / error lines respectively.

  **separator/sub1** is an example file with the above properties.

+ ## Parsing
+Running ijson_parse.py is a lightweight parser that checks each line for correct json format.
+I usually check the head & tail of a file, and then run this parser for a few minutes to sufficiently check a file.

+Usage: ijson_parse.py <input_filename>